A SCHOOL FOR LIBERATION PROGRAM

 Registration will open Sept 1.
 If you have questions in the meantime, don’t hesitate to email AnaYelsi Velasco-Sanchez at firstname.lastname@example.org.

-THREE WAYS TO GET INVOLVED
+TWO WAYS TO GET INVOLVED

 Collective participation requires a one-year commitment.
 Classes will be held once a month from February-May and September through December.